20 Top Gifts for 9-Year-Old Girls That Work

 Everyday Sport Slides

-Why we like it: Finally, athletic shoes that work from pool to playground.
+Why I like it: Finally, athletic shoes that work from pool to playground.

 Cloudfoam cushioning turns hard surfaces into soft landings.
 Water beads off instead of soaking through like canvas shoes.
 The sporty look matters when friends start noticing brands.
 Getting ready speeds up when laces aren’t involved—independence in slide form.